prLorence/books-api/README.md

 #### User
 ![](./docs/img/user-roles-er.png)

-This diagram shows how users and roles are related, `UserRoles` had to be specifically used for normalization purposes.

-Specifically, The `UserRoles` table is an example of a junction table, which is used to implement a many-to-many relationship between the `Users` and `Roles` tables.
+This diagram shows how users and roles are related, The `UserRoles` table is an example of a junction table, which is used to implement a many-to-many relationship between the `Users` and `Roles` tables.
 In this case, we will not perform many-to-many relationship transactions.
+`UserRoles` had to be specifically used for normalization purposes.

 #### Authors and Books
 ![](./docs/img/author-books-er.png)